Grass-fed beef: What are the heart-health benefits?

 Answer Section

 Possibly.
-What cattle eat affects the nutrients and fats in different types of beef.
-Grass-fed beef generally comes from cattle that eat only grass and other foraged foods throughout their lives.
+What cattle eat affects the nutrients and fats in beef.
+Grass-fed beef comes from cattle that eat grass and other foraged foods throughout their lives.

-• More omega-6 fatty acid called linolenic acid.
+- More of a special kind of omega-6 fatty acid called conjugated linolenic acid (CLA).

-When choosing beef — whether it's grass-fed beef or another type of beef — opt for lean beef.
+When choosing beef, whether it's grass-fed beef or another type of beef, opt for lean beef.
 Lean beef has 10% fat or less.
-Grass-fed beef is generally more expensive than conventional grain-fed beef.
-Also, there is limited long-term research to definitively prove that grass-fed beef is better for you.
-Talk to your healthcare professional or dietitian if you're thinking about adding more lean beef, including grass-fed beef, into your diet.
+Grass-fed beef often is more expensive than conventional grain-fed beef.
+Also, long-term research is limited to prove with certainty that grass-fed beef is better for you.
+Talk to your healthcare professional or dietitian if you're thinking about adding more beef into your diet.
+This includes lean and grass-fed beef.